Heterogeneous Treatment Effect Bounds under Sample Selection with an Application to the Effects of Social Media on Political Polarization: Large Sample Theory

 A.6 is crucial: It says that the machine learning estimators for the conditional quantiles and selection probabilities have sufficiently good approximation qualities in an $L_p$ sense.
-In the case of a bounded finite basis, the conditions reduce to the well-known requirement in the semiparametric/DML literature that the nuisance functions have root have mean squared error rates of order $o(n^{-1/4})$ \citep{chernozhukov2018double}.
-In the more general case, they are comparable to the conditions in \cite{semenova2021debiased} required for nonparametric estimation of conditional average treatment effects.
+In the case of a bounded finite basis, the conditions reduce to $L_1$ and $L_2$ consistency as well as the well-known requirement in the semiparametric/DML literature that the nuisance functions have root have mean squared error rates of order $o(n^{-1/4})$ \citep{chernozhukov2018double}.
+In the more general case, the higher $L_p$ rates are identical to the ones in \cite{semenova2021debiased} required for nonparametric estimation of conditional average treatment effects.
+The additional condition for conditional monotonicity is due to potential classification error.
+In the typical case of well-behaved basis functions such splines, wavelets, and local partitioning, we have that $\xi_{k,B} \lesssim \sqrt{k_B}$ \citep{belloni2015some} and thus this requirement is subsumed by the prior $\sqrt{nk_B}\lambda_{s,n,p}^2$ condition.
+When $B \in \{S_0,S_1\}$, the $L_1$ requirement is omitted as the AIPW moment functions do not contain any trimming indicator.

-For the estimation of the asymptotic variance, we also assume that A.V holds: \textit{\begin{enumerate}[itemsep=0pt] \item[A.V)] (Asymptotic variance) The conditions in Appendix \ref{sec_variances1}, Assumption \ref{ass_AV} hold, i.e.\\ $||\hat{\Omega}_n(z) - \Omega(z)|| = o_p(1)$ pointwise at each $z \in \mathcal{Z}$. \end{enumerate}} A.V can require somewhat stronger outcome moment/tail and basis growth conditions.
-The corresponding primitive assumptions and discussion can be found in Appendix \ref{sec_variances1} and are omitted for brevity.
+For the estimation of the asymptotic variance, we also assume that A.V holds: \textit{\begin{enumerate}[itemsep=0pt] \item[A.V)] (Asymptotic variance) The conditions in Appendix \ref{app_matrixEst2}, Assumption \ref{ass_AV} hold, i.e.\\ $||\hat{\Omega}_n(z) - \Omega(z)|| = o_p(1)$ pointwise at each $z \in \mathcal{Z}$. \end{enumerate}} A.V can require somewhat stronger outcome moment/tail and basis growth conditions.
+The corresponding primitive assumptions and discussion can be found in Appendix \ref{app_matrixEst2} and are omitted for brevity.
 We obtain the following Theorem: